 How much caffeine is actually in coffee?

 Unlike soft drinks or foods with set caffeine levels, there is no set concentration of caffeine in coffee.
 Different varieties of coffee beans contain different levels of caffeine.
-Arabica beans range from 1.2% to 1.8%, Robusta beans can reach as high as 2.4%, and some relatively non-commercial beans such as Excelsa (aka Chari) can have almost no caffeine at all, making them a perfect component for naturally low-caffeine coffee bean blends.
+Arabica beans range from 1.2% to 1.8%, Robusta beans can reach as high as 2.4%.
 Also, many processing factors can increase or decrease the amount of caffeine in coffee.
-See the table below to see a comparison of the amounts of caffeine in various type of coffee and other products.
+See the table below to see a comparison of the amounts of caffeine in various types of coffee and other products.

 Approximate caffeine levels in coffee and other products (for similar portions):

 - Robusta coffee (drip brewed): 140 – 200 mg caffeine per 6 ounces average cup

 - Arabica coffee (drip brewed): 75 – 130 mg average 6-ounce cup